ministryofjustice/moj-frontend/docs/components/alert.md

 - a major change to a service, until it becomes familiar
 - service downtime

 The information alert can be combined with other alert variants.
-For linear services, or to display the 'Important' heading, use the <a href="https://design-system.service.gov.uk/components/notification-banner">GOV.UK notification banner component</a>.
+For linear services, or to display the 'Important' heading, use the [GOV.UK notification banner component](https://design-system.service.gov.uk/components/notification-banner/).

+If you want to add your message to the body copy or do not want a coloured border and icon, use the [GOV.UK inset text component](https://design-system.service.gov.uk/components/inset-text/).

 #### When not to use